What is mutual exchange?

 Mutual exchange enables tenants to swap their home with another Aragon Housing Association tenant or a tenant of any other housing association or council.
 This can be a great way of finding a more suitable home, either locally or away from the area.
-Please see the information leaflet or contact our Customer Services Team on 0300 123 5544.

 One way of finding another tenant to swap with could be via the Bedfordshire House Exchange.
 This is a free service and holds details of tenants from all over the country looking to swap their property.